Burn-E99/mybatis-lang-support/README.md

 # mybatis-lang-support
 Mybatis Lang Support adds useful error checking to Mybatis mapper XML files, helping alleviate typos and other common issues.

+This extension is intended to be used on ibatis and mybatis projects using `useStatementNamespaces="true"` ([details](http://java.ociweb.com/mark/programming/iBATIS.html#MappedStatements)).
+If your project does not use this, or utilizes references without namespaces, you should enable the `legacySupport` setting.

 ## Features
 * Verifies that all `<` and `>` characters are properly encoded, and provides quickfixes when they are not properly encoded
 * Verifies that all references exist with valid namespaces, and provides quickfixes when a namespace is missing from the reference